‹ Return to How tos

 Note

 We recommend that you create a snapshot of your WordPress instance before getting started with this procedure.
 The snapshot can be used as a backup from which you can create another instance in case something goes wrong.
-For more information, see Creating a snapshot of your Linux or Unix instance in Amazon Lightsail.
+For more information, see Create a snapshot of your Linux or Unix instance.

 1. Sign in to the Lightsail console.